Tulip Cycle Wands What Why How Where Contact

 Tulip Cycle Wands are engineered for safety.
 Their lightweight stems and soft heads bend when brushed, then bounce back.
 No sharp edges, no rigid posts, just a gentle nudge if you get too close.

-it’s time for
+It’s time for

-the Tulips
+the Tulips.

 How are they made?